Mattgaudet/Elevator-Simulation/README.md

 - Jaan Soulier
   - Provided insightful feedback to the team through GitHub commit reviews, ensuring code quality and collaboration.
-  - Created state machine diagrams for the Elevator Subsystem and Scheduler.
+  - Created state and class diagrams for the Elevator Subsystem and Scheduler.

 - Jarnail Singh
   - Made significant contributions to the simulateelevatormovement function, enhancing the elevator simulation.